 Mullvad VPN is an interesting VPN service provider that generates a random account number to sign up.
 You don’t need to provide any other details (like email) to create an account.

-Just like Proton VPN, Mullvad offers open-source clients.
-Additionally, you will find a Mullvad Browser (cased on Chromium) with which you can seamlessly use the VPN.
+Just like Proton VPN, Mullvad offers open source clients.
+Additionally, you will find a Mullvad Browser (based on Chromium) with which you can seamlessly use the VPN.
+The browser is built on top of Tor, making it a secure option.
+I find it lacking, but you can try.

-Unlike other VPNs, you do not get pricing tiers.
-You pay 5 Euros per month for the service.
+Unlike other VPNs, you do not get ant pricing tiers.
+You pay $5 per month for the service.
 You can download the .deb or .rpm file to install it on your Linux distro.
 In either case, you can configure it using OpenVPN.

 Ivacy